C-Marfil/CV/README.md

 [SKILLS](#skills) | [EDUCATION](#education) | [PROJECTS](#projects) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | [LINKEDIN](https://www.linkedin.com/in/carlos-marfil-55875324a/)

 After working for years in the lead Art + Tech organisation in the UK (FACT Liverpool), I am embracing tech fully and becoming a Full Stack Software Developer.
 As a Creative Producer at FACT, I had the chance to manage and coordinate multiple projects.
-Those involved, most of the time, incredibly talented Software Developers - watching and learning from them fed my curiosity, inspiring me to be better.
+Those involved incredibly talented Software Developers most of the time - watching and learning from them fed my curiosity, inspiring me to be better.
 I wanted to learn how they made *the magic* happen!

 Training at Command Shift (formerly Manchester Codes), has prepared me over the last 6 months to produce clear, readable code and to develop creative solutions to the challenges along the way.
 I am deeply passionate about telling stories- may that be writing a novel or delivering a tech workshop or through coding apps for users, and I am currently looking for entry level roles where I can continue to develop, while helping a company share their vision with the world.